nofitnessforpurpose/LOGMETER/README.md

 | RI | Reset all instrument settings to factory (excluding calibrations) |
 | SF | Initiate Special Function Key press |

-Only the first two commands, DS & QM are utlised.
+Only the first two commands, DS & QM are utilised.

 The response to the QM command takes two parts a status response followed by the measurement if the command syntax is correct e.g.:
 0< CR >